-10.8 Expired channel mappings
+9.8 Expired channel mappings

 A channel mapping expires when expiration seconds have elapsed since the most recent MCAP advertisement.
 At this time, multicast recipients SHALL stop reception on the expired channel number(s).
-The owner of the channel mapping(s) SHALL deallocate the channel number and indicate its availability in the isochronous resource manager's CHANNELS\AVAILABLE register.
+Also at this time, the owner of the channel mapping(s) SHALL transmit an MCAP advertisement with expiration cleared to zero and SHALL continue to transmit such advertisements until 30 seconds have elapsed since the expiration of the channel mapping(s) SHALL deallocate the channel number(s) and indicate the ir its availability in the isochronous resource manager's CHANNELS_AVAILABLE register.